stepham10/azure-resume/README.md

 # azure-resume
 Azure Static Resume, following ACG Project video.
+Website: [Stephen's Resume ](https://www.stephenpham.me/)
 ##  Overview
 The goal is to build a static resume integrated into GitHub and hosted on Microsoft Azure with Blob Storage, Azure Functions and CosmosDB.